It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Hi.

-Glad to be here, Russell.
+I'm glad to be here, Rush.

 Hope you're doing well today.

-First I'd say this is a terrible and sad event.
+You know, first I'd say this is a terrible and sad event.

 But my question is, why didn't the president have a national moment of silence for the 13 people killed and 13 wounded at Fort Hood incident?

-That we were supposed to remain calm and and uh well you know the answer to the question.
+Well, you know the answer to the question.

-The the the the political benefit in that for the president.
+There's no political benefit in that for the president.

 Because he's afraid of a backlash in the Fort Hood shooter case.